Micsys/boxes_task/README.md

 -Password: *empty*

 #Testing
--Postman or test.http in resurces
+-Postman or test.http in resources